learn-co-curriculum/phase-1-liskovs-substitution-principle/README.md

 Much work has been done in the field of Object Oriented programming, and over the last few decades, engineers have developed design patterns and principles that are meant to help keep Object Oriented code easier to understand and maintain.
-One principle in particular applies to inheritence and extension:
+One principle in particular applies to inheritance and extension:
 Liskov's substitution principle.

 In this lesson, we're going to briefly look at what Liskov's substitution principle is, how to adhere to it and why.

-## Recognize the Meaning of Strong Behavioral Subtyping
+## Recognize the Meaning of Strong Behavioral Sub-typing

-Liskov's substitution principle, also known as strong behavioral subtyping, is the 'L' in [SOLID][solid] a popular set of Object Oriented design principles.
+Liskov's substitution principle, also known as strong behavioral sub-typing, is the 'L' in [SOLID][solid] a popular set of Object Oriented design principles.

 **Liskov's substitution principle:** Objects in a program should be replaceable